smarthsharma07/California-Housing-Regression-Lab/README.md

-# California Housing Price Prediction
+# California Housing Regression Lab

-A structured machine learning regression project focused on predicting California housing prices using classical linear models, thoughtful preprocessing, and feature engineering.
+A comprehensive machine learning regression project focused on predicting California housing prices using multiple regression approaches including:

+- Linear Regression
+- Polynomial Regression
+- Ridge Regression
+- Lasso Regression
+- SGDRegressor
+- and upcoming tree-based & kernel-based models.

-The goal of this project was not only to train models, but to understand how:
+The goal of this project is not only to improve prediction accuracy, but also to deeply understand:
-- data distributions affect model behavior,
-- preprocessing influences optimization,
+- preprocessing strategies,
-- feature engineering improves signal quality,
+- feature engineering,
-- and where linear regression begins to fail on nonlinear real-world data.
+- nonlinear learning,
+- optimization behavior,
+- regularization,
+- and practical machine learning experimentation workflows.

 ---

 # Project Objective

-The project aims to build a complete end-to-end regression workflow using the California Housing dataset.
+This project explores an end-to-end regression workflow using the California Housing dataset.

-Instead of focusing only on model accuracy, the project emphasizes:
+The focus is placed on:
 - Exploratory Data Analysis (EDA)
 - preprocessing strategy design
 - feature engineering
 - train/validation/test discipline
 - model comparison
 - optimization behavior
-- and practical ML reasoning
+- regularization
+- and understanding how different regression models behave on real-world nonlinear datasets.

 ---